-Alma Bridwell White (1862-1946) founded the Pillar of Fire Church and served as the first woman bishop of a Christian church.
 She played a supporting role in her husband’s ministry in the Methodist Church; White led hymns and prayer services.
-However, in 1893, White experienced sanctification and consequently felt a strong call to preach.
+However, in 1893, White experienced sanctification and felt a strong call to preach.
 She led revival services that were popular among participants but very frowned upon by Methodist leaders.

-In 1901, White founded her own religious society, the Pentecostal Union Church (name later changed to Pillar of Fire), and was ordained as a church elder.
+In 1901, White founded her own religious society, the Pentecostal Union Church (name later changed to Pillar of Fire).
+She was ordained as a church elder.
 Seventeen years later White was consecrated bishop of the church she had founded.
-Her powerful preaching and solid vision allowed for church growth and in 1908 the headquarters were moved to an 81-acre New Jersey farm that White called Zarephath.
+Her powerful preaching and solid vision allowed for church growth and in 1908 the headquarters was moved to an 81-acre New Jersey farm that White called Zarephath.